picture of nerve supply in the thigh and leg

 Genitofemoral nerve pain

-Your doctor should exclude other causes of thigh pain, including local quadriceps muscle tears, femoral shaft stress fractures, bone growths, and referred pain from the thigh.
-Your doctor should also exclude localised nerve inflammation from medical conditions such as diabetes, hormonal imbalances, and vitamin deficiencies.
+We exclude quadriceps muscle tears, femoral shaft stress fractures, bone growths, and referred pain, as well as nerve inflammation due to diabetes, hormonal imbalance, or vitamin deficiencies.

 Physiotherapy